Mus (card game): Signs

 In Mus, passing gesture signs indicating which cards a player has to their teammate is perfectly legal, being a decisive strategic factor.
 However, these signals can only be the ones specified in the rules as explained below, any non-standard signal is not allowed and would result in disqualification if proved.

 Sharing knowledge of cards with a partner results in more effective play and allows a more accurate evaluation of the team's chances to win each bet; however, rival players may see the partners passing a signal and get to know their cards.
 If a rival's signal is detected without their realizing it, a weak spot may be found in their cards which can be used to counter-attack, reversing the hunter-prey role or at least avoiding their strong-point beads.

-There are many commonly accepted signals (señas) allowed in the game.
+There are many commonly accepted signals (keinuak) allowed in the game.
 Any can be used at any time to indicate the hand a player is holding (while trying to hide the transmission of the signal from opponents).
 The signals have a fixed meaning and it is against the rules to use other signals or use false signals (by signalling a hand which is not held).
-The señas are:
+The keinuak are: